spaceybread/Random-Wikipedia/README.md

 - press 'Update'

 The extension should appear in the extensions drop-down list or as a pinned extension next to the URL bar

+To use the extension:
+- Click on the extension icon (should be the Wikipedia logo)
+- Click on 'Surpise Me!'

+It should open a new tab with a random Wikipedia article